SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 Write a function `range` that takes two arguments, `start` & `end`, and returns an array containing all the numbers from `start` up to (and including) `end`.
 Next, write a function `sum` that takes in an array of numbers and returns the sum of these numbers.
 Print `sum(range(1, 10))` and check whether it returns 55.

 ### Task 1.3
 Write a constructor `Vector` that represents a vector in two-dimensional space.
 It takes `x` and `y` parameters, which it should save to properties of the same name.
-Give `Vector` two methods, `plus` & `minus`, that takes another vector as a parameter and returns a new vector that has the sum or difference of the two vectors’ x and y values.
+Give `Vector` two methods, `plus` & `minus`, that take another vector as a parameter and return a new vector that has the sum or difference of the two vectors’ x and y values.
 Add a method `length` which computes the length of the vector i.e. the distance of the point (x, y) from the origin (0, 0).

 ### Task 1.4
 Define a function `add` that takes in two numbers as parameters and a third `callback` parameter.
 This function should call the callback function, passing the result of the addition to the callback function as an argument.
 Call `add`, passing two numbers and a callback (defined in-line).
 The callback should print "The sum is: \__".